jluo0015/Tutorial5/README.md

-#this is week 5 tutorial 5
+#this is tutorial 5

+**In this tutorial we are learning to use git rebase, to create a .gitignore ﬁle and to collaborate with others.**